gogs/docs/en-US/features/custom_template.md

 For example, you can override the site favicon by putting your version of favicon to `custom/public/img/favicon.png`.

-⚠ Edits to the custom static files **DO NOT require restarting Gogs**.
+:warning: Edits to the custom static files **DO NOT require restarting Gogs**.

 ## Inject content into existing templates